CRIME (CRIME) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CRIME Historical Price

-According to the latest data gathered on CRIME live price page, the current price of CRIME is 0.00002577USD.
-The circulating supply of CRIME(CRIME) is 9.75B CRIME , giving it a market capitalization of $251.31K.
+According to the latest data gathered on CRIME live price page, the current price of CRIME is 0USD.
+The circulating supply of CRIME(CRIME) is 9.75B CRIME , giving it a market capitalization of $255.23K.

 - 30 Days0.00%$ --$ 0.000197$ 0.000024